 Unless you have the capital to purchase industrial-grade equipment you will need for fleet washing, you may want to use your current detailing setup (with a larger tank) just to get started.

-In addition to blocking water from entering storm drains (where it could potentially pollute other freshwater sources or the environment), a water reclamation unit can also help you conserve water in your tanks.
+In addition to blocking water from entering storm drains (where it could potentially pollute other freshwater sources or the environment), a water reclamation mat can also help you conserve water in your tanks.

 Some cities like Houston even have police forces that monitor this type of activity, so it’s never a bad idea to check with your local officials.

 For most people entering the truck washing world, your equipment will likely consist of a commercial pressure washing unit and two different types of chemicals used in what is called a two-step wash.

 This soap contains surfactants which will allow the soap to lift the loosened dirt away from the vehicle.

-#7: Join the UAMCC
+7. Join the UAMCC

-The United Association of Mobile Contract Cleaners (UAMCC) is an organization that is made up of cleaning contractor across the country that was created to help provide resources for entrepreneurs looking to grow fleet or pressure washing businesses.
+This is an organization that is made up of cleaning contractors across the country in order to help provide resources for entrepreneurs looking to grow fleet or pressure washing businesses.

 Membership to this organization also includes access to fleet washing certification which can definitely help you win some of these corporate jobs.
 They also provide unlimited job leads for certain levels of membership, discounts on pressure washing supplies, local networking seminars, and much more.